 “Yes.”
 Wade said.
 He had already sent a telegram to Franklin that they needed to up their wages, and had received word that a few extra cents on the hour was agreeable.

-“We’ll see it done, boss,” Abe nodded, and the meeting was over.
+“We’ll see it done, Boss,” Abe nodded, and the meeting was over.
 In truth, Wade thought that the men were probably enjoying the slower rate of work now that they had to wait for yet more supplies to come through.

 Wade bid them good day, before heaving a sigh and turning back to the things he could control—like the stores and stock around him.
-He was just about to start packing pallets when he heard the jangle of harness outside.
+He was just about to start packing pallets when he heard the jangle of a harness outside.

 I’m not expecting anyone, Wade thought.
 He wiped his hands on his kerchief, and strode out under the blazing hot sun.
-He was fully expecting to see Sheriff Cain, or Anna, or maybe even one of the deputies come out to update him what was going on...to his surprise there was a portly stranger sitting on horseback by the side of their yard.
+He expected to see Sheriff Cain, Anna, or maybe even one of the deputies coming out to update him what was going on.
+To his surprise there was a portly stranger sitting on horseback by the side of their yard.

 “Er, hullo?”
 Wade called out.
 He didn’t wave.
 Not yet.